 Hubspot Free CRM is a very easy to use and implement CRM that contains most of the features you would find in a paid version, but all of the features needed for a core lead management platform.

-Sales managers can utilize the pipeline and lead management features, while marketing managers can make use of the free Hubspot Marketing platform.
-Hubspot Free CRM also offers API key access, meaning integrations with third-parties are an API-key generation away, or its features can be extended by integrating with workflow automation tools like Zapier.
+Sales managers can use the pipeline and lead management features, while marketing managers can use the free HubSpot Marketing platform.
+HubSpot Free CRM also offers API key access, meaning integrations with third parties are an API key generation away, or its features can be extended by integrating with workflow automation tools like Zapier.

 Price: $99 / month